Version 11.7 of Unicon

 Clinton L. Jeffery and Jafar Al-Gharaibeh

-Unicon Technical Report #7b
+Unicon Technical Report #7d

 Abstract

-Unicon programming language under the Microsoft Windows environment.
-It
+under the Microsoft Windows environment.
+It is the primary reference for

 the Windows-specific language extensions to Unicon.